-When we launched the 40 Days of Purpose campaign at Saddleback Church in 2002, we started out with 3,000 people willing to be a host.
+When we launched the 40 Days of Purpose campaign at Saddleback Church in 2002, we started out with 3,000 people willing to be a HOST (lead a small group).
 Many were nervous about the prospect of leading a small group.
 Most likely, these new hosts were not going to become "leaders" in time for the campaign, which was just a couple of months away.
-Instead, we asked them to be willing to simply "host" a group, which meant have a heart for people, open their home, serve a snack, and turn on the video or DVD.
+Instead, we asked them to be willing to simply "HOST" a group, which meant have a Heart for people, Open their home, Serve a snack, and Turn on the video or DVD.
 We felt any weekend attendee could do that.

 Then we devised a process of "on-the-job" training for the months after the campaign.
 At Saddleback we call this plan, the Small Group Leadership Pathway.
-It helps us "fan into flames" the leadership potential of our small group hosts.
+It takes people from "Come and See" to "Come and "sacrifice".
+It is what Jesus did with His disciples when he first said "follow me" and three years later to was "die for me".
+This pathway helps us to do just that by fanning the leadership potential of our small group Hosts into the flames of leadership.
 You may find this pathway helpful as you look to move small group hosts into the leadership of your own church.

-The first step on our leadership pathway is what we call Leader Training 1.
-This is a monthly basic training session for all new hosts or leaders who want a review.
-The course shares with our hosts a strategic overview of our small group ministry, explains a few basic "survival" techniques for hosting a group, and shares the support structure we've put into place for them.
+The first step on our leadership pathway is Leader Training One.
+This is a monthly basic training session for all new hosts or leaders.
+The course explains the strategic overview of our small group ministry, gives the new Hosts a few basic "survival" techniques for hosting a group, and shares the support structure we've put into place for them.
+It gives them the overall picture of how groups fit into the strategy of our church and focuses the Leader on the goal of health.